-- Alternatively, where public transportation is limited, does the setting provide information about resources for the individual to access the broader community including accessible transportation for individuals who use wheelchairs? - Is the setting physically accessible including access to bathrooms and break rooms, and are appliances, equipment, and tables/desks and chairs at a convenient height and location with no obstructions such as steps, lips in a doorway, narrow hallways, etc., limiting individuals' mobility in the setting?
-If obstructions are present, are there environmental adaptations such as a stair lift or elevator to ameliorate the obstructions? - □ 2.
-The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
-The setting options are identified and documented in the person-centered POC and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.
+2. The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
+The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.